TMTM

 • Poor marks for speed, value, cleanliness, and healthy options in the Market Force consumer survey.

-Takeaway: As the official pizza sponsor of the NFL (a lucrative title that formerly belonged to Papa Johns), Pizza Hut is poised to become more ubiquitous than ever.
-Hopefully, that translates into more compelling deals for sports fans, as the chain's regular prices are nothing to write home about.
+Takeaway: With Juan Carlos “Carl” Loredo as its new president, Pizza Hut is poised to become more ubiquitous than ever.
+Hopefully, that translates into more compelling deals, as the chain's regular prices are nothing to write home about.
 Still, "The Hut" boasts a wide-ranging menu and consistently tasty pizza.
 The fluffy, buttery goodness of the brand's trademark pan crust has long been a crowd-pleaser.

 Closeup of Pepperoni and Cheese Little Caesar’s PizzaPhoto credit: Ann S./Yelp